changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 </form>
 ```

-**Confession: I have never done it this way and no one does it this way**
+**Confession: I have never done it this way and don't know anyone that one does it this way**
+(Emmanuel ask Jacob ask Mitul about it)

 ## AJAX
 AJAX & Jquery to the rescue: